hetupandya/git-myhelp/README.md

     git reset

-  > * Moodifies the state of the three trees.
+  > * Modifies the state of the three trees.
   > * The command line arguments `--soft`, `--mixed`, and `--hard` direct how to modify Commit history, Staging Index, and Working Directory trees
   > * By default `--mixed` mode is choosen, `HEAD` is the default commit
   >